Ctrl-X/WebRTC-Wheelie/README.md

 To get started with the WebRTC-Wheelie project, follow these steps:

+1. **Deploy Cloud formation template**: Follow the installation section

-1. **Set up your Raspberry Pi**: Follow the instructions to set up your Raspberry Pi with the necessary software and connect it to the internet.
+2. **Set up your Raspberry Pi**: Follow the instructions to set up your Raspberry Pi with the necessary software and connect it to the internet.

 2. **Assemble the RC car**: Attach the Raspberry Pi and camera to your RC car and ensure it's powered correctly.